SpartanJ/efsw/README.md

 **Useful information**
 --------------------
+The project also comes with a C API wrapper, contributed by [Sepul Sepehr Taghdisian](https://bitbucket.org/sepul).

 There's a string manipulation class not exposed in the efsw header ( efsw::String ) that can be used to make string encoding conversion.